obsidianmd/obsidian-api/README.md

 You can browse our Plugin API documentation at https://docs.obsidian.md/

-For a example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin
+For an example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin

 ### Plugin structure